ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_microstrain_gq7.rst

 2. Note that this example uses a real robot and does not provide simulation configuration, so you will need a real robot that is able to operate outside.

     For this tutorial, we are using a skid-steer ground robot.
-Specifically, we use the `Jackal by Clearpath Robotics <https://clearpathrobotics.com/jackal-small-unmanned-ground-vehicle/>`_, but assuming that you modify the Nav2 parameters properly, this should work for most ground robots.
+Specifically, we use the `Clearpath Robotics Jackal <https://clearpathrobotics.com/jackal-small-unmanned-ground-vehicle/>`_, but assuming that you modify the Nav2 parameters properly, this should work for most ground robots.

 3. An outdoor location to test your robot.

-    The GQ7 is a GNSS-INS, in order for it to acquire a good fix and get a good position output, it needs clear sky view somewhere outside.
+    The GQ7 is a GNSS/INS and relies on GNSS for navigation.
+In order for it to initialize and successfully navigate, it requires a clear skyview outdoors.

 3. If you want RTK level precision, you will need to either have a `3DM-RTK <https://www.microstrain.com/inertial-sensors/3dm-rtk>`_, or internet access from your robot and a subscription to an NTRIP network.

-    If you have internet access from your robot, and wish to get corrections from an NTRIP network, you will anso need to install the ntrip_client:
+    If you have internet access from your robot, and wish to get corrections from an NTRIP network, you will also need to install the ``ntrip_client`` package:

     .. code-block:: bash

       source /opt/ros/<ros2-distro>/setup.bash
       sudo apt install ros-$ROS_DISTRO-ntrip-client

-4. If you want obstacle avoidance, you will need some form of sensor to accomplish this.
+4. If you want obstacle avoidance, you will need some form of obstacle sensor to accomplish this.
 Often times, lidar is used for this purpose.

     For this tutorial, we used a `VLP-16 <https://ouster.com/products/hardware/vlp-16>`_, but this can be done without any lidar, or with a different lidar.